 Community Supported Agriculture (CSA) is a relationship of mutual support and commitment between farmers and community members.
 CSA members buy a share of the harvest prior to the growing season, and in return receive a selection of healthy, fresh produce each week.

-as well as maintain 5 acres of vegetables, 4 acres of apples, and one
+as maintain 5 acres of vegetables, 4 acres of apples, and one acre of grapes

-acre of grapes at the Horticulture Research Facility.
-We’re committed
+at the Horticulture Research Facility.
+We are committed to growing practices

-students the principles and practices of sustainable fruit and
+Training Program students and undergraduates the principles and practices

 Benefits of being a CSA member?